adriangzz/mina/README.md

     // Array declaration
     var <type> <name>[<size>];

+    // Print variables, strings and expressions
+    print(a, "This will also print", 5+5);

     // Read from console into variable a read(a);

+    // Read from console into variable a and then read from console into b read(a, b);

     // If statement
     if (5 > 3) {